stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

         content: |
           Any time the structure of a source table changes, you'll need to [reset the table from the {{ app.page-names.table-settings }} page]({{ link.replication.reset-rep-keys | prepend: site.baseurl }}).
 This will queue a full re-replication of the table and ensure that structural changes are correctly captured.

-          Structure changes can include adding new fields, removing fields, changing a data type, etc. Resetting the table is required due to how messages in binary logs are structured and how Stitch's integrations validate table schemas when extracting data.
+          Structural changes can include adding new columns, removing columns, changing a data type, etc. Resetting the table is required due to how messages in binary logs are structured and how Stitch's integrations validate table schemas when extracting data.
 When a structural change occurs without a table being reset, an extraction error similar to the following will surface in the [Extraction Logs]({{ link.replication.extraction-logs | prepend: site.baseurl }}):

           ```
           {{ site.data.errors.database-extraction.mysql.raw-error.schema-violation | lstrip | rstrip }}
           ```

-          For this reason, Stitch recommends using {{ page.title }} with tables with structures that don't change frequently.
+          For this reason, Stitch recommends using {{ page.title }} with tables that have structures that don't change frequently.

           ##### Schema violation errors, explained {#schema-violation-errors}

           Messages in binary logs are ordinal and don't contain field information.
-This means that field values in log messages are in the same order as the fields in the source table, but the messages don't contain data about which values belong to each field.
+This means that column values in log messages are in the same order as the columns in the source table, but the messages don't contain data about which values belong to each column.

-          Because of this and [how extraction is performed using {{ page.title }}](#how-log-based-incremental-replication-works), changes in structure will cause extraction errors.
+          Because of this and [how extraction is performed using {{ page.title }}](#how-log-based-incremental-replication-works), changes in a table's structure will cause extraction errors.

           For example, consider this table: